Here are the artists and writers who volunteer their time to make Open Arts Forum work.

 Maria is a historian, archivist, and teacher working in the District of Columbia.
 She's collaborated on four books of art and poetry with Roger Doyle, and has had poetry published most recently in The Amethyst Review, The Bitchin' Kitsch, and Eyedrum Periodically.

-Jordan lives in Fredericton, New Brunswick, Canada.
-He is a husband, father, pet owner, baseball fan, beer league softball player, and reluctant runner.
-He also has a day job.
-At one time, Jordan was a brewer, journalist, retailer, computer technician, threater director, and coach.
-Now he works with remotely-sensed data.
-At all times he was/is a writer and visual artist.
+Jordan lives and writes in Fredericton, New Brunswick, Canada.
+He is a father, husband, pet owner, baseball fan, and beer league softball player.
+At one time, or another, Jordan was a brewer, journalist, retailer, computer technician, theatre director, coach, and remote sensing analyst.
+He is currently working as a creative writer at Bell Media.

 Jordan loves collaborating with other writers and artists passionate about their craft.
 He is glad you you found your way here and looks forward to seeing your work.